kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

             <dependency>
                 <groupId>org.springframework.cloud</groupId>
                 <artifactId>spring-cloud-starter-parent</artifactId>
-                <version>1.0.0.RELEASE</version>
+                <version>1.0.1.RELEASE</version>
                 <type>pom</type>
                 <scope>import</scope>
             </dependency>
         </dependencies>
     </dependencyManagement>
 ```
-11. Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter”.
+11. Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter-config”.
 You do not need to specify a version -- this is already defined in the parent pom in the dependency management section.

-10. Add a bootstrap.yml (or bootstrap.properties) file in the root of your classpath (src/main/resources recommended).
+12. Add a bootstrap.yml (or bootstrap.properties) file in the root of your classpath (src/main/resources recommended).
 Add the following key/values using the appropriate format:
 spring.application.name=lab-3-client
 spring.cloud.config.uri=http://localhost:8001
 server.port=8002

     _(Note that this file must be "boostrap" -- not "application" -- so that it is read early in the application startup process.
 The server.port could be specified in either file, but the URI to the config server affects the startup sequence.)_

-11. Add a REST controller to obtain and display the lucky word:
+13. Add a REST controller to obtain and display the lucky word:

     ```
     @RestController